cliffordEmmanuel/exploring-fastapi/README.md

 uvicorn hello_world:app --reload
 ```

 This command starts the uvicorn server which generates a webpage on this url: *(<http://127.0.0.1:8000>)*.
-Which generates this view:
+Which generates the following view:

 ![hello world](/images/hello_world.jpg)

-This is cool, fast api also generates an interactive API documentation for the api using the `/docs` path.
+This is really cool, fast api also generates an interactive API documentation for the api using the `/docs` path.

 ![interactive docs](/images/interactive_docs.jpg)

 ### Sources